ermiasgelaye/VBA-challenge/README.md

 ![2016](Images/2016.png)

-This Code is compiled and written for the VBA class Homework in the Data Analytics Bootcamp class given by-Trilogy Education Services at the University of Trento, continuing studies.
+This Code is compiled and written for the VBA class Homework in the Data Analytics Bootcamp class given by-Trilogy Education Services at the University of Trento,continuing studies.
 The code used learning resources from the class.

 ©2020 Trilogy Education Services